rust-embedded/rust-raspberrypi-OS-tutorials/06_drivers_gpio_uart/README.md

 +        ]
 +    ],
 +
-+    /// Interrupt Clear Register
++    /// Interrupt Clear Register.
 +    ICR [
-+        /// Meta field for all pending interrupts
++        /// Meta field for all pending interrupts.
 +        ALL OFFSET(0) NUMBITS(11) []
 +    ]
 +}